Nico Hoerner Player Props: Cubs vs. Dodgers

 Nico Hoerner At The Plate

-- Hoerner leads Chicago with a slugging percentage of .375, fueled by three extra-base hits.
+- Hoerner leads Chicago with a slugging percentage of .413, fueled by five extra-base hits.

-- Among qualified hitters, he ranks 36th in batting average, while his on-base percentage ranks 77th and he is 132nd in slugging.
+- Among the qualified hitters in MLB, his batting average ranks ninth, his on-base percentage ranks 31st, and he is 97th in the league in slugging.

+- Hoerner is batting .364 during his last outings and is on a four-game hitting streak.

-- Hoerner has picked up an RBI in two games this season, with multiple runs batted in once.
+- In 82.4% of his games this year (14 of 17), Hoerner has picked up at least one hit, and in nine of those games (52.9%) he recorded multiple hits.

+- Hoerner has driven in a run in three games this year (17.6%), including one multiple-RBI game.

-- He has scored in eight games this year (61.5%), including multiple runs in three games.
+- He has scored in nine of 17 games this season, and more than once 4 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.